AmokSolderer/APC/README.md

 [MPF runs APC](https://www.youtube.com/watch?v=w4Po8OE5Zkw)

-<iframe width="679" height="382" src="https://www.youtube.com/embed/w4Po8OE5Zkw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Hardware

 The APC hardware status is mature.
 I have version 2.0 in use since January 2018 without anything to complain about.
-Beginning of march 2019 You can find the schematics, BOM and layout data in the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware).
+You can find the schematics, BOM and layout data in the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware).
 There have been some minor HW updates which are explained in the [Changelog](https://github.com/AmokSolderer/APC/tree/master/DOC/Changes.md).

 The APC features an HW extensions interface which is an 8 bit bus with several enable signals.
 At the moment there're two extension board available, but you could use it for all kinds of additional hardware.

 The first board is an LED expansion board to control WS2812 based LED-Strips with the APC.
-In this case it's used just as an example.
 For more information about this board please refer to the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware).

 The following picture shows the APC 2.0 in a Black Knight with the LED Expansion board connected to the hardware extensions interface.